This article is best started by briefly outlining two historical figures: Christopher Columbus (1451-1506) and Marsha P. Johnson (1945-1992).

 There was much controversy throughout the 2010s over monuments that glorify racist violence, particularly Confederate ones; the most infamous perhaps being the protest by white supremacists against the removal of a statue of Robert E. Lee in Charlottesville, Virginia.
 This culminated in the horrific ramming of anti-racist counter-protesters by a right-wing radical in a speeding car that killed activist Heather Heyer and injured several others.
 And even more recently, sparked by the sickening murders of George Floyd, Breonna Taylor, Tony McDade, David McAtee, and numerous other POC by law enforcement, there has been a further push to topple many of the monuments that glorify slave-owners and mass murderers in conventional American history.
 Some argue that this sort of removal is “erasing” history, but particularly in the case of Da Silva’s petition, it is not erasure but rather the rejection of the glorification of the monsters of history in favor of the commemoration of those like Johnson who truly represent liberation.

 In an anti-authoritarian spirit, Cano is quoted in a Pink News article by Emma Powys Maurice as saying, “Obviously we’re not asking the city council to consider putting up a statue.
 This is a demand.
 Ultimately, a statue is going to come up no matter what.
 And we’re going to honour Marsha in the way that she deserves to be honoured.”
 But as important as ending the glorification of genocide and commemorating truly liberatory history is, it is equally if not more important to ensure the defense of LGBTQ+ individuals—particularly of color—in the present and the future.
 As Helena Evans comments on the Pink News Facebook post, the construction of the statue deserves support “[a]s long as the town asks itself why Marsha left, why Marsha didn’t return etc. Hopefully not just ask itself, but looking at making sure the next Marsha doesn’t have to leave in their teens with just a bag full of clothes.”
-This means fighting poverty, racism, sexism, homophobia, transphobia, heteronormativity, and cisnormativity; establishing the sort of infrastructure for LGBTQ+ individuals, POC, and those suffering from homelessness that Johnson worked to create in her lifetime; and perhaps working to create forms of community defense like the Pink Pistols who advocate the arming and training of the LGBTQ+ community in firearms usage or the famous Black Panther Party who sought to create self-governing and self-defending communities of color (this is not even to discuss the decriminalization of sex work and the international reparations and restorations long overdue to Indigenous people victimized by the systems set in motion by Columbus, both of which are subjects pertinent to this discourse).
+This means fighting poverty, racism, sexism, homophobia, transphobia, heteronormativity, and cisnormativity; establishing the sort of non-state ‘infrastructure’ (mutual aid funds, market pressure groups, housing cooperatives, community land trusts, community food projects, etc.) for LGBTQ+ individuals, POC, and those suffering from homelessness that Johnson worked to create in her lifetime; and perhaps working to create forms of community defense like the Pink Pistols who advocate the arming and training of the LGBTQ+ community in firearms usage or the famous Black Panther Party who sought to create self-governing and self-defending communities of color .